Psychotherapy and Counselling

 I am a Jungian Analytical Psychotherapist, working in my own consulting room in Kings Heath, South Birmingham.
 I offer a secure and confidential setting and relationship, in which to discuss whatever issues and concerns may be troubling you, whether these relate to some immediate concern - bereavement, for example, or to longer term emotional difficulties, like anxiety or depression.
 People may also want to discuss a lack of a sense of meaning or purpose in life and be in search of personal growth.

 I began working as a therapist over thirty years ago.
-Since then I have worked with most of the kinds of psychological difficulty and pain we can experience, individually, and, in relationships.
+Since then I have worked with many of the kinds of psychological difficulty and pain we can experience, individually, and, in relationships.

 My consulting hours are: 8 a.m. - 2.30 p.m., Tuesday to Friday.